 Animation can also be a very powerful tool for explaining abstract concepts that are otherwise hard to explain or understand.

-For an example, check out the Forklift Safety sample below, and note how it visualizes the “stability triangle.”
+For an example, check out the sample from this online Forklift Safety training course below, and note how it visualizes the “stability triangle.”

 The illustrated green triangle and the pendulum inside it that shifts as the center of balance shifts is a very effective way to illustrate the stability triangle and to demonstrate how the center of gravity on a loaded forklift changes.